imarc/ops/README.md

 ## Remote to Local Syncing

 With a few settings in a project's `.env` file, you can sync the project's database and filesystem storage from a remote server.
 Ideally, these settings should be checked into version control within a `.env.example` file to be shared amongst the development team.

 Currently `ops sync` assumes the following:

 - SSH access is enabled to the remote web and/or DB servers
 - DB servers make their tools available to the SSH user: mysqldump, pg_dump, etc.
 - the DB user has passwordless access to databases from localhost

+**Pro-tip:** There is an undocumented way to completely overload the sync command for a custom setup,

 The following settings can be placed in the project's `.env`